Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 ### isConnected()

-An [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to check the connection status, that returns a Boolean: `true` or `false`.
+isConnected() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to check the connection status, that returns a Boolean: `true` or `false`.

 ```js
 (async () => {